Anita G. Welch

 Office Hours: By Appointment

-Dr. Anita G. Welch is Dean of the College of Education at Wayne State University.
-Welch comes to Wayne State from Ball State University, where she is the associate dean of the Teachers College and a professor of educational studies.
+Anita G. Welch, Ph.D. is Dean of the College of Education at Wayne State University.
+Welch comes to Wayne State from Ball State University, where she was the associate dean of the Teachers College and a professor of educational studies.
 She previously served as associate professor and division head of curriculum and instruction and educational technology at Emirates College for Advanced Education in Abu Dhabi.

 Welch earned her Ph.D. in 2007 from the University of Kansas, where she was an adjunct professor of Teacher Education before holding positions as an assistant and associate professor at North Dakota State University.
 She also holds a master’s in secondary science education from Pittsburgh State University, a master’s in medieval studies from the University of Connecticut, and a bachelor’s in English from the University of Missouri-Kansas City.